xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Wal.md

 original data can be recovered.
 Working with such collection could lead to data loss and follow up errors.
-In order to access such collection, it is required to inspect and repair the collection datafile with the datafile debugger (arango-dfdb).
+In order to access such collection, it is required to inspect and repair the collection datafile with the datafile debugger (avocado-dfdb).

 If set to `true`, CRC mismatch and other errors during the loading of a collection will lead to the datafile being partially loaded, up to the